 Yes, yes, yes.

 It’s December 18th — 9 months after getting that one green check mark — and Katey has reached her goal.

-She’s completed the Lean Eating program.
+She’s completed the Precision Nutrition Coaching program.
 Since her first green check mark, her compliance is amazing.
 And she’s lost 100 pounds along the way.

 Her family can’t believe it.
 They look at photos of her and say, “That’s not really you.
 You were never that fat.”
 They’re sweet that way.

 Her friends, the moms at her daughter’s school, even her doctor can’t believe it.
 You must have had surgery, they say.
 You must have done a crazy diet.

 Nope, she replies.
 I practiced healthy habits.
 And I believed in myself.

 To Katey, the habits she learned in Precision Nutrition Coaching are as much a part of her as her fingers and toes.
 Making healthy food and exercises decision is no longer a process — it’s natural.